walessy/Progressive-Framework-v5/README.md

 None of this was coded by me but driven by me.
 It took about a week.
 I am not seeking validation but merely democratizing AI agent systems.
+Interestingly the propensity of AI is to lean towards enterprise architecure- Kubernetes clusters, Service meshes with Istio, Multi-cloud VPC configurations, Enterprise security zones.
+Rather intimitading for regular folk.

 # Agent Framework Platform - Archetypal Model